The following information may be useful in planning your course selection.

 When you are nearing graduation, you must file your Intent to Graduate via LionPATH.
 During this period, you may verify or change your graduation status.
 Check the academic calendar for dates.

-Within the MBA program, concentrations are available in finance, human resource management, and sustainable management practices.
-For information, please contact [email protected].
+Concentrations are available in finance, human resource management, and sustainable management practices.
+Click here to download the MBA concentration declaration form.
+For more information, please contact [email protected].

 What is a Concurrent Degree and how do I apply?